 Mathias had the idea to create a ranch for them and house captive chinchillas.
-It took him some time to convince the South American Governments to follow his plans, then he had to capture chinchillas that were right for breeding and transport them via ship.
-Warm temperatures are dangerous to a chinchilla, he had to use ice blocks to keep them cool during the journey.
-They survived and Mathias became the first official chinchilla rancher.
+It took him some time to convince the South American governments to follow his plans; then he had to capture chinchillas that were right for breeding and transport them via ship.
+Warm temperatures are dangerous to a chinchilla; he had to use ice blocks to keep them cool during the journey.
+They survived, and Mathias became the first official chinchilla rancher.

-Is a chinchilla the right pet for you?
+Is a Chinchilla the Right Pet for You?

-Chinchillas are not a pet like a dog or a cat that will cuddle up to you, also they are not good choice to parade in front of your friends.
-They will not make good pets for children, they need an adult who can understand their delicate nature and mostly hands-off interactions.
+Chinchillas are not a pet like a dog or a cat that will cuddle up to you; also, they are not a good choice to parade in front of your friends.
+They will not make good pets for children; they need an adult who can understand their delicate nature and mostly hands-off interactions.

-Common chinchilla behavior once they've warmed up to you is: Winking (their way of greeting you) and nibbling (a common thing chinchillas do when grooming each other.), it is completely friendly.
-If a chinchilla nibbles you and you don't want them to -do not- take any corrective action such as flicking their nose or pushing them.
+Common chinchilla behavior, once they've warmed up to you, is: Winking (their way of greeting you) and nibbling (a common thing chinchillas do when grooming each other), it is completely friendly.
+If a chinchilla nibbles you and you don't want them to do not take any corrective action such as flicking their nose or pushing them.
 Simply take your hand/finger away and speak in a soft and low tone of voice and say "No."

 To handle a chinchilla, it needs to be a carefully done process.
 Chinchillas have very light bones, that can be easily broken from rough/improper handling.
 You'll want to handle a chinchilla just like a bird, scooping them up from underneath, if they're a more nervous chin and/or not used to being handled that attempt to struggle, place them firmly against your body without squeezing.
 This will help comfort them and help them relax.